Jazaltron10/Python/Journals/PythonLessonJournal4.md

 #### Built In Functions
-These are functions that python makes available to us to use
+These are functions that python makes available to us, for our usage

 ###### Example:
 +   print() => Prints to the standard output device